Harvey Elliott

-Having come up through their academy, Elliott made his first-team debut for Fulham in September 2018, becoming the youngest player to play in the EFL Cup, aged 15 years and 174 days.
+Having come up through Fulham's academy, Elliott made his first-team debut in September 2018, becoming the youngest player to play in the EFL Cup, aged 15 years and 174 days.

 Early life

-Elliott was born in Chertsey, Surrey.
+Harvey Daniel James Elliott was born on 4 April 2003 in Chertsey, Surrey.
 He was interested in football from a young age and grew up supporting Liverpool.
 His father, Scott, would tutor him so he could develop a professional attitude towards training.
-Elliott joined Queens Park Rangers' youth academy at an early age.
+Elliott joined Queens Park Rangers' youth academy at an early age, after having been turned down by Chelsea for being "too small".

 Club career

 Fulham

-Elliott was signed by Fulham’s academy at U-18 level.
-He made his first-team debut for Fulham on 25 September 2018 as a 15-year-old in the EFL Cup Third round away to Millwall, as an 81st-minute substitute for Floyd Ayité in a 3–1 win.
+Elliott was signed by Fulham's academy at under-18 level.
+He made his first-team debut for Fulham on 25 September 2018 as a 15-year-old in the EFL Cup third round away to Millwall, as an 81st-minute substitute for Floyd Ayité in a 3–1 win.
 He had been at Coombe Boys' School in New Malden, Greater London earlier that day and was back at school the next morning.
-At 15 years and 174 days he became the club's youngest ever first-team player and the youngest to ever play in the competition.
+At 15 years and 174 days old, he became the club's youngest ever first-team player and the youngest to ever play in the competition.

-On 4 May 2019, Elliott made his Premier League debut after coming on as a 88th-minute substitute for André-Frank Zambo Anguissa in a 1–0 away defeat to Wolverhampton Wanderers.
-In doing so, he became the youngest ever Premier League player at the time, at 16 years and 30 days, beating the then record set in 2007 by fellow Fulham player Matthew Briggs.
+On 4 May 2019, Elliott made his Premier League debut, coming on as a 88th-minute substitute for André-Frank Zambo Anguissa in a 1–0 away defeat to Wolverhampton Wanderers.
+In doing so, he became the youngest ever Premier League player at the time, at 16 years and 30 days old, beating the then-record set in 2007 by fellow Fulham player Matthew Briggs.
+Elliott held the record until 18 September 2022, when it was broken by Arsenal player Ethan Nwaneri.